argonautproject/questionnaire/source/pages/adaptive.md

   - Third Party (Smart) App too.
 - Adaptive Questionnaire Service is a “Black Box”:
   - Contains logic for determination of next question and scoring
-- Client makes RESTful FHIR transactions on Server using a *FHIR operation*
   - Transactions are Stateless:
     - Client constructs a record of transaction which is passed to Server
     - Server adds to record and passed back to Client
     - Client and Server free of keeping track of session
     - A Previously disrupted session can be restored if session token expires.
+- Client makes RESTful FHIR transactions on Server using a *FHIR operation*
+- Use QuestionnaireResponse with contained Questionnaire as Parameters to capture the data needed between the Client and Server
+- If Questionnaire timed out
+   - Response can change over time and the Form is not valid
-- If Questionnaire timed out - then whole session needs to be restarted
+   - the whole session needs to be restarted
+   - timing extensions - duration/time-limit?
+      - either Client or Server could validate if within time limit
+      - (OperationOutcome defined error code) **Discusse**
-- Use QuestionnaireResponse with contained Questionnaire and Parameters resources to capture the data needed between the Client and Server
+- Use QuestionnaireResponse with contained Questionnaire as Parameters to capture the data needed between the Client and Server
+- Operationally need to keep assessment short.
+  - e.g.,PROMIS up to 12 transactions  (on average 4-12))
+- Calculated Scores as `readOnly` questions with `initial.valueQuantity` that cannot be changed
+  - can be marked as hidden using the questionnair-hidden extension to prevent end user from viewing.

+**Issues for discussion
+1, Limit what is returned? limit item group nesting?
-- Assume *each* contained Questionnaire.item SHALL be represented by a:
+  *each* contained Questionnaire.item could be a:
-    - *a single*  item group of:
       - *a single* question ('what is the capital of Assyria?') or
       - *a single* display  ('Answer these questions three!!') or
-      - *multiple* questions  ( 'what is you favorite color?', 'what is the capital of Assyria?', 'what is average flight speed of a laden swallow?')
+      - *a single* item group of *multiple* display + *multiple* questions  ( 'what is you favorite color?', 'what is the capital of Assyria?', 'what is average flight speed of a laden swallow?')
-      - *a single* display + *multiple* questions ('Answer these questions three!!', 'what is you favorite color?', 'what is the capital of Assyria?', 'what is average flight speed of a laden swallow?')
+      - *a single* item group of: *multiple* item groups ('Answer these questions three!!', 'what is you favorite color?', 'what is the capital of Assyria?', 'what is average flight speed of a laden swallow?')
+1. Scores needed only at end or after each question?  cumulative vs for each q-a pair.**

 <!-- Discovery of Adaptive Questionnaire --->

 ### Adaptive Questionnaire Discovery